-What is TikTok, and Why Is It So Popular?
+What is TikTok?
+Why Is It So Popular?

-Every few years, a new app comes along that starts to redefine the way we use social media.
+Every few years, a new app redefines the way we use social media.
 In 2022, TikTok the video-sharing social media platform is the current most popular app in the world.

-There is a great migration that happens with social media as new platforms capture the zeitgeist of culture, and offer ever more useful ways to interact.
+Like it or not, there is a great migration that happens with social media as new platforms capture the zeitgeist of culture.
+They offer newer and more unique ways to interact.

 The mass adoption of new social media platforms flows through continuous cycles.
 From Myspace in 2005, moving to Facebook in 2008, and then to Instagram (with a brief interlude by Snapchat) in about 2014.
 The move to a new platform is always reluctant, but eventually, the popularity of the platform coerces us all to join.

 In 2022, the mobile app TikTok is the current ruler.